linroger/Finance-Notes-and-Marginalia/Financial Instruments/A Practical Guide for Actuaries and other Business Professionals..md

 ### Exercise (a)

-At what rate of [[Interest Rate Quotations|simple interest]] will 500 accumulate to 615 in 2.5 years?
+At what rate of [simple interest](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%202/Interest%20Rate%20Quotations.md) will 500 accumulate to 615 in 2.5 years?

 Solution (a)
 $$\begin{gathered}